IFMlab/ChemFlow/tutorial/example-a-thrombin/Tutorial-DF-SF.rst

 * Continue? > y

-Here an example of what will appear on your screen:
+Here an example of a summary that will appear on your screen, after launching the Dock\ *Flow* command:

 .. image:: images/summary-DF-plants.png
    :width: 800